 In addition to the inspection, the school will receive 4 hours of training for up to 8 staff and students on basic rigging operation, safety and maintenance.

 If an application is approved, USITT will supply a list of approved rigging contractors in the area that can perform the inspection.
-USITT will pay the inspector directly once the inspector has submitted the results to the USITT National Office.
+USITT will pay the inspector directly once the inspector has submitted the results to USITT.
 The school is responsible for the cost of any travel or housing of the inspector along with any equipment necessary to perform the inspection; i.e. personnel lift necessary to access equipment.

 Inspections will be coded to ensure that any life safety or major safety issues are highlighted.
 Inspectors reserve the right to “tie off” or otherwise disable line sets or systems with extreme safety issues, such as those posing immediate threat to life or limb.